michaeljones/on-commit-messages/README.md

 ### Understanding

-The most obvious reason for a good commit message is to help people to understand the changes being made.
+The most obvious reason for a good commit message is to help people understand the changes being made.
 This might be:

 - Your colleague doing a code review the same day you made it.
 - A team member trying to understand your change a week later when you're on holiday
 - A new person joining the project and trying to understand the reason for the code being in the state that it is in.
-- You trying to understand your own changes six months.
+- You trying to understand your own changes six months later.

 What kind of understanding do we want from a commit message?
 Mostly we want to know why the change was made and what assumptions or knowledge the committer had when making the change.
 This helps